 Team Teach training has received the highest level of award in the U.K - a National Training Award - This government supported award is presented to entries who have demonstrated exceptional achievement through training and development.
 Judges were impressed by the support infrastructure and the robust quality control and assurance processes.
 They observed that it was a clearly needed service and its innovative approaches have delivered significant benefits to schools/services and local authorities/employers.
 See NTA document: "Helping Teachers Manage Challenging Behaviour" within the Case Study/Research area of the web site.

 The Department of Health guidance states (Para 127) that: " there are no universally accepted standards for the use of physical restraint although both the British Institute of Learning Disabilities (BILD) and the Institute of Conflict Management (ICM) offer voluntary quality accreditation schemes" (D.O.H Positive and Protective Care" April 2014)

-Team-Teach training is affiliated to The General Services Association and has been accredited ( 2006, 2009, 2012 ) by the British Institute of Learning Disabilities and more recently, The Institute of Conflict Management (2015)
+Team-Teach training is affiliated to The General Services Association and has been historically accredited ( 2006, 2009, 2012 ) by the British Institute of Learning Disabilities and currently by, The Institute of Conflict Management (2015)

 Intermediate and advanced trainer courses are quality controlled and assured by an external moderator, with potential new tutors having to pass both a theoretical test and a number of practical assessments.

 Tutors also receive a visual record and a teaching manual of all preferred techniques within the core curriculum.

 Photographs of techniques can be misleading and easily misrepresented which is why TT provides video files of all holds, allowing for a dynamic interpretation related to context and circumstance.